7 Examples of Learning Culture in the Workplace in 2026

 5. Prioritize continuous learning

-As the American Society for Quality (ASQ) explains, “continuous improvement” involves incremental breakthroughs in products, services, or processes.
-It can also apply to learning and should be a shared value across the organization.
+Continuous improvement involves incremental breakthroughs in products, services, or processes.
+It should also be a shared value for learning across your organization.

 6. Ideas are encouraged and embraced